Why study this course

 Every Welsh speaking student will have the opportunity of undertaking their first year seminars through the medium of Welsh.

-Six core 20-credit modules are taught mainly using a lecture/seminar format.
-You will be introduced to ideas and approaches in lectures and carry out more applied and team-based work in seminars.
+In total six core 20-credit modules are taught mainly using a lecture/seminar format.
+During your lectures you will be introduced to new ideas and approaches and carry out more applied and team-based work in your seminars.

 You will be taught mainly using a lecture/seminar format, although the tasks developed in seminars will be more ambitious.
 You will be expected to develop research protocols, both on your own and in groups, and will begin to experiment with and design methodological procedures (such as survey methods, ethnography, and content and discourse analysis).